Guang (vessel): Shang dynasty (c. 1600–1046 BCE)

 The guang, one of many types of Chinese ritual bronze vessels, is both late to come into the world of bronze vessels, and lasts a very short amount of time.
 The earliest account of guang vessels comes from late in the Shang dynasty, during the Anyang Period, spanning from c.
 1300-1046 BCE.
 These vessels were distinct from other guang objects in early Chinese history because of their decoration.
-In the Shang Dynasty, the guang featured ornamentation which had not been fully developed.
+During the Shang dynasty, the guang featured ornamentation which had not been fully developed.
 In a late twelfth century to early eleventh century guang, the decoration is lacking on the bottom register, but more innovative in design in the lid and upper registers.
 In the Qi Guang vessel from approximately the same time period, the decoration has been compartmentalized and unified in style, which utilizes conventional motifs of bird, dragon, and other animal imagery.